rcgray/free-genai-bootcamp-2025/opea-comps/docs/Action-Plan.md

 ### Implementation Approach
 1. ✅ Focus first on getting the backend service working with local models
-2. 🟡 Next step: integrate with Streamlit for a simple UI
+2. ✅ Integrate with Streamlit for a simple UI
-3. 🟢 Finally, refine and document the solution
+3. 🟡 Next step: refine and document the solution

 ### Key Success Criteria
 - ✅ Successfully load and use local LLM models with llama.cpp
 - ✅ Achieve reasonable response times with GPU acceleration
-- 🟡 Create a simple but functional chat interface
+- ✅ Create a simple but functional chat interface
 - ✅ Document the setup and usage process clearly